vinithius2/Customer-project-study/README.md

 #### Description:
-Project test for hiring developer python with django for Oowlish company.

 In this project is possible to get a customers list or only a customer, with the name city your customers live is made an insertion of the latitude and longitude in database with Google API.